cthae/Adobe-Launch-Debugger/README.md

 * [x] Get some help from designers on the favicon, popup ui and logging
 * [x] Release to the Chrome web store - first release: https://chromewebstore.google.com/detail/adobe-launch-debugger/ehadnibhemgjphdjgkallndphbghlpkn
 * [ ] Wrong DL is checked sometimes for the last event info (GTM's DL instead of DM)
+* [ ] Add logging for the Site Section near the PV info
 * [ ] Implement server call counting in logging
 * [ ] Implement logging for failed server calls
 * [ ] Implement the library switching logic